 It takes 1 cubic yard of compost to cover 1000 square feet of lawn at a 1/3 inch depth

-To figure out the square footage of your lawn repair area go here.
+Here you can figure out the square footage of your lawn area.

 A few days ahead of time you will need to reserve a few items at the rental store.
 Those would be an aerator, thatching machine and a roller.
 Having a blower on the job site is also a big help.
 A few other items are necessary to complete this lawn repair project but they are cheap enough to purchase or borrow.